huangsx05/Text-Mining-of-Customer-Reviews-on-Masks/README.md

 ## Description of Project Folders
 ### 00_data
 The raw data in this projct, namely the customer reviews on masks, are scraped from Shopee's wedpages at https://shopee.sg.
 This folder contains the codes for data scraping and the original and processed data used in this project.
- - selenium_shopee_scrape.ipynb: codes for web data scraping.
+ - `selenium_shopee_scrape.ipynb`: codes for web data scraping.
- - data_all.xlsx: all the web scraped data.
+ - `data_all.xlsx`: all the web scraped data.
- - data_with_content_below4.xlsx: customer reviews with ratings less than or equal to 4 stars (all).
+ - `data_with_content_below4.xlsx`: customer reviews with ratings less than or equal to 4 stars (all).
- - data_with_content_below4_negative.xlsx: customer reviews with ratings less than or equal to 4 stars (only those containing negative sentiments).
+ - `data_with_content_below4_negative.xlsx`: customer reviews with ratings less than or equal to 4 stars (only those containing negative sentiments).

+### 01_sentiment_analysis
-## Stage 1: `5153-Stage1-Sentiment-Analysis-Final.ipynb`
+ - `5153-Stage1-Sentiment-Analysis-Final.ipynb`
 This file is to separate negative and non-negative reviews.
 The nltk pakage SentimentIntensityAnalyzer and a classification model are used to extract all negative comemnts in 1-4 stars reviews.
 A wordcloud is generated on all negative reviews to observe the negative aspects, and we observed 3 main categories(delivery, product, service).